doobeh/pinboarder/README.md

 default it'll pull in the Pinboard notes) or even the Title if it needs a tweak or two.

+It also creates a unique hash of each of the posts, so even if you change the title, it will know not to import the old one next time you run an update.

 ### Hmm, okay, so.. how do I run it?
 * Git clone the repository to your computer
 * Create a Python virtual environment and activate it